-Cidney Wilcox, 25, was born in Omaha, Nebraska.
-She grew up as a military brat with her dad in active duty with the U.S. Air Force.
+Cidney’s story begins in Omaha, Nebraska in 1989 where she grew up in a blended military family with her active duty father serving in the United States Air Force, her mother and older sister and brother.
 Naturally, she was exposed to much of the world at a very young age, sparking her interest in travel.
 The Netherlands, Italy and Germany were just a few of her stomping grounds before her family made a permanent home in San Antonio, Texas.

 Cid’s culinary background began with a desire that was realized at age 12 as she quietly competed with her older sister at family holiday dinners.
 The desire quickly turned into a passionate endeavor by the time she landed her first job working at WHATABURGER.
 It was there, she started to out shine and out work her peers in the culinary field.
 This wasn’t just another after-school job, not to Cid, this was just the beginning of something far bigger than she could’ve ever imagined.

 Fast forward to age 20 where she took her passion to the next level and graduated with her associate’s degree at the prestigious Johnson and Wales University in Charlotte, North Carolina.
 Three short years after receiving her degree and testing the waters as the chef she always knew she’d become.
 She began working at a fine dining retirement community called Cypress Hill where she worked her way up from an internship to lead line cook.
 After learning as much as she could from her education from JWU and the gig at Cypress Hill.
 Chef Cidney set out to challenge herself and moved back to Texas to an unfamiliar city, Beaumont, not only to test her culinary skills but her independence.